hid-io/hid-io-core/hid-io-protocol/spec/README.md

             Args:
             * 0x0000 - Disable
             * 0x0001 - Enable
+            * 0x0002 - Activate LED short test (see 0x51 for result)
+            * 0x0003 - Activate LED open circuit test (see 0x51 for result)

  * 0x0002 - LED cycle on keypress test
             Used with shake tests to determine if there are hair-trigger switches.
             On each press or release event, cycle to a different LED event.